 At certain times of the year, swarms will be a cause for concern.
-You will need to watch for signs and, if possible, take proactive actions to avoid your bees swarming.
+You still need to watch for signs and, if possible, take proactive actions to avoid your bees swarming.

 It is important that the beekeeper has a good sense of when to add additional boxes, so the bees can start creating honey reserves in that extra space.